-He was at a loss at last how to dispose of the vast quantity on hand, and sold it finally piecemeal to travelling merchants for half its value, solely for means to pay his workmen.
+He was at a loss at last how to dispose of the vast quantity on its value, solely for means to pay his workmen.

 One evening he was going home from the tavern, and thinking with dismay, spite of the wine he had drunk, of the ruin of his property.